Gauge Invariant Propagators and States in Quantum Electrodynamics: Large Gauge Transformations and Additional Constraints

-If we recall that in our coordinates $r$ is the affine parameter on the null boundary, then we immediately recognize the operator above as the large gauge charge operator $\hat{Q}_{\varepsilon}$ in (compare ref. \cite{strominger}, section 2.5.11).
-The electric part of this operator creates soft photon states.
+If we recall that, in our coordinates, $r$ is the affine parameter on the null boundary, then we immediately recognize the operator above, acting on $K(A_{\partial\mathcal{V}})$, as the large gauge charge operator $\hat{Q}_{\varepsilon}$ discussed in the recent literature (compare ref. \cite{strominger}, section 2.5.11, and refs. therein).
+Thus, writing this constraint equation as

+we can say that (i) the electric part of this operator is the zero-frequency part of the leading $\mathcal{O}(r^{0})$ transverse electric field at infinity, and it thus creates soft photon states; and (ii) the matter term is the total flux through the null surface of the leading $\mathcal{O}(r^{-2})$ term in the matter current at infinity.

 When the matter is quantum mechanical the computation can be carried though with no additional complications, and the result is to simply replace $J_{r}$ by a functional differential operator representation of the $U(1)$ current operator $\hat{J}_{r}$.
+Thus, the amplitude we've derived is annihilated by the large gauge asymptotic charges $\hat{Q}_{\epsilon}^{\pm}$, for all functions $\epsilon(z,\bar{z})$ on both the future and past surface.

-From our analysis we can see clearly that if we blow up spatial infinity such that the value of the gauge field at spatial infinity, $\lambda(x^{A})$, can be different whether approached from the future or past part of the boundary, then the amplitude satisfies (\ref{eq:largegaugecharge}) on the past and future null boundaries separately.
-As a consequence, the states the past and future parts are necessarily dressed in the way described originally by Kibble, Chung, and Faddeev and Kulish \cite{kibbleIR,chung,faddeevK}
+From our analysis we can see that since we've blown up spatial infinity, thereby allowing the value of the gauge field at spatial infinity to be different depending on whether approached from the future or past part of the boundary, the amplitude satisfies (\ref{eq:largegaugecharge}) on the past and future null boundaries separately.
+As a consequence, the states on the past and future parts are necessarily dressed by soft photons in the way described originally by Kibble, Chung, and Faddeev and Kulish \cite{kibbleIR,chung,faddeevK} in such a way as to render scattering amplitudes infrared-finite.
+This is clear from the form of eq. (\ref{eq:largegaugecharge}), which demonstrates that a non-zero flux of charge through either of the null surfaces is necessarily accompanied by infinite wavelength electric field excitations.
+The form of the dressing can also be seen explicitly in eq. (\ref{eq:largediamondampl}), where the exponentiated positive (negative) frequency part of the gauge field on the past (future) null surface explicitly describes a coherent state sourced by the total charge flux through each angle.

-If however, we do not blow up spatial infinity, then (\ref{eq:largegaugecharge}) holds only when integrated over the whole null boundary of the causal diamond, and the dressing involving $\bar{G}\nabla^{B}a_{B}$ need only occur on the past boundary.
-This then implies the infinitely many conservation laws discussed by in the recent literature \cite{CQG18,strominger,IRstuff}, and is equivalent to Weinberg's soft photon theorem.
-We won't take a position here on whether such a condition must be imposed on $\lambda(x^{A})$, rather we'd just like to highlight how, from the bFP trick on a configuration space with asymptotically finite $A_{\mu}$, one finds either soft dressing or large gauge charge conservation.